Ottawa reported 65 more cases of COVID-19 Saturday.

-Ottawa Public Health (OPH) has confirmed another 91 COVID-19 cases Sunday, but no new deaths.
+Ottawa Public Health (OPH) reported 65 more COVID-19 cases and no deaths Saturday.

 Numbers to watch

-23: The number of active COVID-19 outbreaks in schools and other child-care settings in Ottawa, according to OPH's dashboard.
+8: The number of active COVID-19 outbreaks in schools and other child-care settings in Ottawa, according to OPH's dashboard.

-415,758: The number of Ottawa residents who have received their first vaccine dose, an increase of about 12,000 since Wednesday.
+807,493: The number of Ottawa residents who have received at least one dose of a COVID-19 vaccine as of Friday.

-39%: The percentage of Ottawa residents who have received at least one vaccine dose.
+88%: The percentage of Ottawa residents age 12 and up who've had at least one vaccine dose.

 Across the region